Per Kvist: Personal life

-Wexelsen was born in Overhalla as a son of vicar, politician and eventually bishop Vilhelm Andreas Wexelsen and Anna Beata Nilssen.
+Wexelsen was born in Overhalla Municipality as a son of vicar, politician and eventually bishop Vilhelm Andreas Wexelsen and Anna Beata Nilssen.
 He was a cousin of Gunnar Jahn and uncle of Karl Evang.
 He spent long periods of his childhood in Kristiania, when his father was a member of the Storting and of the government.
 From 1905 to his death in 1909 his father was appointed bishop of the Diocese of Nidaros in Trondheim.
 Out of consideration for his well-regarded family he adopted the nom de guerre Per Kvist.

 He was married twice.
 In 1919 he married Kally Bachke (née Løchen), a daughter of painter and actor Kalle Løchen.
 After their divorce in 1931, he married actress Sigrun Svenningsen in 1932.
 Though he was publicly best known by his pen and stage name Per Kvist, he insisted on being called Vidar Wexelsen in the private sphere.
 He died from cancer in 1947.